Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Professor Drewes is internationally recognised for his research on gastrointestinal and cancer-related pain, central sensitisation, and translational pain science.

-Short faculty biographies, including full institutional affiliations and further details on research interests, will be available within the course area on the EFIC Academy platform.
+Short faculty biographies, including full institutional affiliations and further details on research interests, are available within the course area on the EFIC Academy platform.

 WHO SHOULD ATTEND?